-This pertains to a Suburban water heater, specifically the anode rod threading.
+This pertains to the anode rod threading in a Suburban water heater.
 I cannot get the new anode rod threading to “catch” and screw in straight.
 It’s been getting more difficult every year but this year I’m stymied.
-Any help? —David B.
+Can you help me? —David B.

 As will happen every now and again with repeated procedures, the female threads on the water heater tank fitting have likely become damaged or corroded over time.
 In the shop we use a tool called a “thread chaser.”

 Tool makers manufacturer both male and female thread chasers.
 Similar to a tap or a die (but different), thread chasers are designed specifically to clean and straighten existing threads only.
 To use a standard tap may actually remove portions of the existing threads as well as cut new threads — something to be avoided in a water heater tank fitting.